-There are a number of safety regulations and legislation that a landlord must meet prior to a tenant moving into a property which cover Gas & electricity safety inspections, legionella risk assessment and fire safety.
-If you chose a licensed lettings agency such as Alexander & Co, it is our duty to keep up-to-date with the latest industry legislation.
+There are a number of safety regulations and legislation that a landlord must meet prior to a tenant moving into a property, which cover gas & electricity safety inspections, Legionella Risk Assessment (LRA) and fire safety.
+If you choose a licensed lettings agency, such as Alexander & Co, it is our duty to keep up to date with the latest industry legislation.

 7. Moving in Day

-Ahead of moving into the property you will need to have passed references, signed the tenancy agreement and paid all of the monies due which will include the first months rent and security deposit.
-These monies will always be required in cleared funds a minimum of 3 days before the tenancy starts.
+Ahead of moving into the property. you will need to have passed references, signed the tenancy agreement and paid all monies due, which will include the first month’s rent and security deposit.
+These monies will always be required in cleared funds a minimum of three days before the tenancy starts.

-There will be an inventory completed on the property which is a detailed report on the condition and contents at the property and your guide to how the property will need to be left at the end of the tenancy.
-The inventory clerk will take meter readings and it is always advisable to double check these yourself when you move in.
+There will be an inventory completed on the property, which is a detailed report on the condition and contents at the property and your guide to how the property will need to be left at the end of the tenancy.
+The inventory clerk will take meter readings, but it is always advisable to double-check these yourself when you move in.
 This is the day that you will be given the keys to the property and can move into your new home.

 8. Maintenance issues